Rayanworkout/Predicting-Drug-Consumption/README.md

  - 92% backend test coverage
  - Load tests with [Locust](https://locust.io/)
  - Frontend Performance tests with [Lighthouse](https://developers.google.com/web/tools/lighthouse)

-_Note: Any guidance, suggestions, or collaboration is warmly welcomed and greatly appreciated ♥️_

 ## How to run locally ?